 If the upper airway is obstructed because of a foreign body or massive trauma or if ventilation cannot be accomplished by other means, surgical entry into the trachea is required.
 Historically, a surgical airway was also the response to failed intubation.
 However, surgical airways require on average about 100 sec from initial incision to ventilation; laryngeal mask airways (LMAs) and other devices provide a faster means of rescue ventilation, and very few patients require an emergency surgical airway.

-Cricothyrotomy (see Figure: Emergency cricothyrotomy.) is typically used for emergency surgical access because it is faster and simpler than tracheostomy (see also How To Do Percutaneous Cricothyrotomy).
+Cricothyrotomy (see figure Emergency cricothyrotomy) is typically used for emergency surgical access because it is faster and simpler than tracheostomy (see also How To Do Percutaneous Cricothyrotomy).